avierstr/amplicon_sorter/README.md

 `-ra', '--random`: Takes random reads from the inputfile if --maxreads is lower than total number of reads that passed criteria

 `-of', '--outputfolder`: Save the results in the specified outputfolder.
-Default = current working folder
+Default = current working directory

 ### How it works (in short):